WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/reqs.md

 - The application shall run on the latest version of Edge (V. 128.0.2739.79)
 - The application shall run on the latest version of Safari (V. 18)
 - The application shall run on the latest version of Firefox (130.0.1)
+- User logged expenses shall be stored in the database for no longer than five years.

 ## User Requirements
 - The user shall be able to track their expenses.